The fascination of minimum length and minimum time

 ● General relativity and quantum theory are consistent and compatible

-● Space is made of discrete constituents
+● Space is made of constituents

 ● Mathematics is approximate physics

-● Research: What the unified theory of physics cannot be
+● Research: what the unified theory of physics cannot be

-● Research: What the unified theory of physics must be
+● Research: what the unified theory of physics must be

-● Research: Millionaires on quantum gravity
+● Research: celebrities on quantum gravity

 Points, continuity and discreteness do not exist

-W = E t = m c2 t = (m/d) c d2,
+W = Et = m c2 t = (m/d) c d2 ,

 The minimum length implies that continuity does not exist.
 Space is not continuous.
 Continuity only exists in our imagination.
 It does not exist in nature.
 Continuity is an approximation.

 Conversely, the assumption of perfectly continuous space would imply a vanishing Planck length.
 This would either imply a vanishing quantum of action, or a vanishing gravitational constant, or an infinite speed of light.
 In other words, exact continuity contradicts all of modern physics.
-The assumption of perfectly continuous space would also imply the lack of most physical measurement units.

-Given that everything in nature is slightly blurred, there no sharp boundaries in nature.
+Given that everything in nature is slightly blurred, there are no sharp boundaries in nature.
 Even the boundary of the universe is blurred.

 Given that all boundaries are blurred, there are no sets in nature.

-In short, space is neither a set nor is it made of points.
-Space is neither continuous nor discrete.
-In nature, space is something completely different from a set and from a mathematical space.
-On the one hand, conventional space (whether Euclidean or Riemannian) is an approximation.
-On the other hand, we need this approximation in order to think and talk, in particular about nature.
+Thus, space is neither a set nor is it made of points.
+Space is neither continuous nor discrete, but slightly fuzzy.
+In nature, space is something completely different from a set or a mathematical space.
+Physical space is not a mathematical space.

 Top